Kasteli Airport: Construction

 The construction phase of the airport commenced in February 2020 after Greek Prime Minister Kyriakos Mitsotakis laid the foundation stone.
 Under the concession agreement, the construction of the airport is set to last a total of 60 months (i.e., 5 years) until 2025.
 Due to the impact COVID-19 pandemic had on the construction timeline, the commencement of operations was pushed back to late 2027 or early 2028.
 According to the latest revisions of the master plan, the airport is to have a 94,000 square meter terminal, 10 passenger boarding bridges, 19 boarding gates and an initial capacity of 11 million passengers per year.

 In June 2024, construction crew discovered an ancient Minoan architectural ensemble on the top of Papoura Hill where a radar system was planned to be built.
 After meeting with Greece’s Culture Ministry, planners decided to prioritize the excavation and protection of the ancient structure while concurrently continuing airport construction in other areas.

+In January 2026, Prime Minister Kyriakos Mitsotakis visited the construction site to mark the launch of an international tender for the airport’s aeronautical systems and reaffirmed that operations are scheduled to begin in 2028.
+By that time, construction had reached approximately 67% completion.
+The project continues to face legal and archaeological challenges concerning the planned radar installation on Papoura Hill, with a related appeal pending before Greece’s Council of State.